ooples/pine_script_docs/source/concepts/Text_and_shapes.rst

 +------------------------------+----------------------------+------------------------------+-+-----------------------------------+---------------------------------+-----------------------------------+

 When using `xloc.bar_time <https://www.tradingview.com/pine-script-reference/v5/#var_xloc{dot}bar_time>`__,
-the ``x`` value must be a UNIX time in milliseconds.
+the ``x`` value must be a UNIX timestamp in milliseconds.
+See the page on :ref:`Time <PageTime>` for more information.
 The start time of the current bar can be obtained from the `time <https://www.tradingview.com/pine-script-reference/v5/#var_time>`__ built-in variable.
 The bar time of previous bars is ``time[1]``, ``time[2]`` and so on.
 Time can also be set to an absolute value with the `timestamp <https://www.tradingview.com/pine-script-reference/v5/#fun_timestamp>`__ function.